ldubos/gulpfile/README.md

 # gulpfile

-A simple gulpfile template for front works
+A simple gulpfile template for front works (with : .gitignore, .gitattributes, .editorconfig)